Skip to main content

 Yes.
 Most of our finished basements include built-in storage as part of the design — under-stair, along structural walls, or as a closet wall that doubles as acoustic separation.

-What about a wine rack or gun safe?
+What about a wine rack or heavy safe?

 Do built-ins add home value?